Chaminade University logo

 Yes, our Flex program is designed specifically to help working adults advance in their careers.

 Online courses are completely virtual, conducted through our Learning Management System, Canvas.
 Canvas allows for each class to have a consistent structure, including videos, discussions, assignments, quizzes, exams, and communication with fellow students and faculty through the platform.
-Courses are designed to be completed remotely, allowing students a great deal of flexibility.
-As with traditional classes, students should expect to spend about 38 hours for each credit earned.
+With the exception of fieldwork/student teaching, courses are designed to be completed remotely, allowing students a great deal of flexibility.
+As with traditional classes, students should expect to spend about 45 hours for each credit earned.

 This depends on the number of prior college credits and the types of classes.
 Our admissions and records office will work with you to determine transferability of credits and length of programming remaining.

 Yes.
-All of the programs require student teaching, which must be completed in person.
+All programs require fieldwork/student teaching, which must be completed in person during your senior year.
 In addition, the Early Childhood Education with Montessori requires an additional 3 weeks of in-person instruction in the summer prior to student teaching.

 Yes.
 Our Chaminade education department will find and determine the student teaching placement for each student.